Robin Toma, Executive Director

 Marshall Wong, Senior Intergroup Relations Specialist

 Marshall received his Bachelor of Arts in Sociology and his Master of Social Welfare

-from the University of California at Los
+from the University of California at Los Angeles.
+Additionally, he has studied Spanish

-and has written articles for the Washington Times and Asian Week.
+, the Washington Times and Asian Week.
 Marshall also authored a biography